sdowding/resume/README.md

 --------------------------------------------------------

-(🍪you read all the way to the bottom, you deserve a cookie!)
+_You've read all the way to the bottom... here's your reward:_

+> **Two truths and a lie**:  1️⃣ I'm a newfie 🎣 2️⃣ I love dogs 🐶 3️⃣ I've completed 2 marathons 🏃‍♂️